The Marshall School of Business & the School of Cinematic Arts

 - Past employers:

-- Paramount Pictures, FOX, The Gersh Agency, Brillstein Entertainment Partners, William Morris Endeavor Entertainment, Creative Arts Agency (CCA), Universal Music Group
+- Paramount Pictures, FOX, The Gersh Agency, Brillstein Entertainment Partners, William Morris Endeavor Entertainment, Creative Artists Agency (CAA), Universal Music Group

 - Unique Classes

 - Marshall requirements +9 BCA classes

-- All BCA courses are taught by working industry professionals.
+- All BCA courses are taught by industry professionals at the top of their fields.

 Unique Curriculum & Class Opportunities

 In addition to USC Marshall core classes, BCA students are required to take 24 units at the School of Cinematic Arts.
 This includes two lower-division courses which cover the history of cinema and television, and additional courses that include specialized business/entertainment classes that focus on topics such as entertainment marketing, film, TV, and media production and distribution in all forms, including streaming services.